 This is the type of combo that no one will really expect - biscuits are basic, yet they can work wonders if used accordingly.

-Their crispiness will complement the Hungarian goulash, but they will also help soak the sauce and broth, so you leave nothing behind.
+Their crispiness will go with the Hungarian goulash, but they will also help soak the sauce and broth, so you leave nothing behind.

-You can cook your own biscuits, purchase them or get them frozen – quite a few options there.
+You can cook your own biscuits, purchase them or get them frozen - quite a few options there, and biscuits side pairings for comfort meals shows which choices match best.

 As for how they mix with the Hungarian goulash, you can place them at the bottom of the dish or just use them like bread - just a matter of personal preferences.